 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Food Scientist tend to value Support, Achievement, and Recognition.
+Compared to most people, those working as a Food Scientist tend to value Achievement, Support, and Recognition.

-Second, Food Scientists strongly value Achievement.
+Most importantly, Food Scientists strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Food Scientists moderately value Recognition.
 Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.